ArianZdar/FINDJOB-React-Native-mobile-app-/README.md

 ## API Integration

 The application uses the JSearch API from RapidAPI to fetch real job listings.
+Should put your own API RAPID KEY please!!!

 ## Future Enhancements
 - User would be able to like and to save a job offer